zannaszlachta/GettingCleaningDataProject/README.md

 ==========================

-ORIGINAL INSTRUCTIONS

-You should create one R script called run_analysis.R that does the following:
+What the run_analysis.R script does:
+ 1. Step 0: Reads the files into R and assigns column names
- 1. Merges the training and the test sets to create one data set.
+ 2. Step 1: Merges the training and the test sets to create one data set
- 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+ 3. Step 2: Extracts only the measurements on the mean and standard deviation for each measurement
- 3. Uses descriptive activity names to name the activities in the data set
+ 4. Step 3: Uses descriptive activity names to name the activities in the data set
- 4. Appropriately labels the data set with descriptive variable names.
+ 5. Step 4: Appropriately labels the data set with descriptive variable names
- 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+ 6. Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+ 7. Optionally, writes the final data set into a text file